edoardo-mazzola/LHC_fill_classifier/README.md

 project/
 ├── data/
-│   ├── raw/         # Original raw data (e.g., .pkl files of the time series, manually generated label) │   └── interim/     # Intermediate data, cleaned and ready to be processed (e.g., all_fills_time_series.pkl) │
+│   ├── raw/         # Original raw data (e.g., .pkl files of the time series, manually generated label)
+|   ├── new_raw/       # New raw data for prediction (e.g., .pkl files of new time series, without labels).
+Not versioned.
+│   |── interim/     # Intermediate data, cleaned and ready to be processed (e.g., all_fills_time_series.pkl)
+|   └── processed/     # Processed data: extracted features and predictions (e.g., fill_features_and_predictions_for_analysis.pkl,  new_fill_predictions_for_analysis.pkl)
+│
 ├── src/
 │   ├── utils.py           # Functions for pre-processing, feature extraction and label loading
-│   ├── train.py     # Main script for the training and initial evaluation of the model │   ├── evaluate.py  # Script for in-depth evaluation of the model on the test set │   └── predict.py   # Script for single fill predictions (inference) │
+│   ├── train.py           # Main script for the training and initial evaluation of the model │   ├── evaluate.py        # Script for in-depth evaluation of the model on the test set │   ├── process_new_raw_data.py      # Script for cleaning new raw data and saving it to interim │   ├── predict.py              # Script for single fill prediction (inference on a specified fill ID) │   ├── predict_new_data.py           # Script for batch prediction on new, unlabelled fills and saving results for analysis │   └── analyze_predictions.py        # Script for in-depth analysis and plotting of feature/prediction distributions │
+│
 ├── models/          # Machine Learning algorithms trained and saved (e.g., random_forest_model.joblib)
 ├── reports/         # Evaluation reports (e.g., plots, metrics)